RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-record-collecting-permits.md

 parent: How-to guides
 ---

-# How to record collecting permits
+# Permits - How to record collecting permits